What makes a blog post engaging?

-You can have one of the best WordPress themes or plugins and your click through rate (CTR) is ridiculously low.
 All you have to do to write killer content is knowing how to optimize your blog posts for SEO.

 This ultimate SEO blog post checklist will show you what to do before and after publishing a blog post to engage your audience and increase your CTR like a pro.

 We want to talk about the best blog post outline template or blog writing format that can make your local business stand out on the internet and engage more potential customers.